sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 openid,offline_access,Calendars.Read
 ```

-## How to get the concent of access?
+## How to get the consent of access?

 The Resource Provider will provide an authorization endpoint which can be used by the third-party application to request the data access.
 An example looks like this[^1][^2]: